How Often Should an Acne-prone Person Wash Their Towel?

 Makeup left on towels

-Acne cosmetica is a type of acne caused by using cosmetics--for example, makeup.
-However, reusing towels that contain remnants of makeup is highly unlikely to cause acne.
-While some makeup, especially when used over long periods of time, can cause acne, most makeup produced today does not clog pores and thus does not cause acne.3 Plus, the amount of makeup that might end up on your towel is likely extremely small, so the likelihood that this will cause a problem is slight.
+Acne caused by makeup is common and even has its own name: acne cosmetica.3 However, the amount of makeup that might end up on your towel is likely extremely small, so the likelihood that this will cause a problem is slight.

-The Real Danger of Towels: Rubbing the Skin with Towels Can Physically Damage the Skin and Make Acne Worse
+The Real Danger of Towels: Rubbing the Skin with Towels Can Physically Irritate the Skin and Make Acne Worse

-Researchers have conducted a study to test how different ways of drying the skin with a towel might damage the skin barrier.
+Researchers have conducted a study to test how different ways of drying the skin with a towel might damage the skin.

 The study, published in 2002 in the journal Contact Dermatitis, used Korean volunteers.
 After soaking their forearms (up to the elbow) in warm water for five minutes, the volunteers scrubbed their forearms with a rough towel.
 The researchers then tested the skin to see how waterproof it was.
 They found that the skin's water-holding capacity decreased after the scrubbing and did not return to normal for several days.
 In other words, scrubbing with a rough towel reduces the skin's ability to stay hydrated for several days.4 This could directly lead to increased acne, which is why the dermatological community agrees that acne-prone people should treat their skin gently and prevent damage to the skin's barrier.
 So when using a towel, use it very gently.